B0ney/xmodits/README.md

 ## License
-XMODITS is licensed under the GPLv3, see [license](LICENSE) for more detail.
+Unless noted otherwise, XMODITS is licensed under the GPLv3, see [license](LICENSE) for more detail.

 ## Other xmodits projects